openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 WHERE (/xml/meta/name LIKE 'blue house*' OR /xml/meta/color is 'blue') AND /xml/meta/status IS 'published'

 ### Full Syntax Reference
-Following is a reference for the full syntax of WHERE Clauses in EQUELLA described in Wirth syntax notation (WSN):
+Following is a reference for the full syntax of WHERE Clauses in openEQUELLA described in Wirth syntax notation (WSN):
 ```
 WHERE STATEMENT ::= "where"?
 BOOLEAN_EXPR BOOLEAN_EXPR ::= OR_BOOLEAN_EXPR OR_BOOLEAN_EXPR ::= AND_BOOLEAN_EXPR ("or" AND_BOOLEAN_EXPR)* AND_BOOLEAN_EXPR ::= CLAUSE ("and" CLAUSE)* CLAUSE ::= "not" CLAUSE | BRACKETS | COMPARISON | EXISTS_CLAUSE BRACKETS ::= "(" BOOLEAN_EXPR ")" COMPARISON ::= XPATH COMPARISON_OP COMPARISON_RHS EXISTS_CLAUSE ::= XPATH "exists" XPATH ::= "/" (ALPHA | NUMBER | [/._:@])+ COMPARISON_OP ::= "=" | "is" | "<>" | "is not" | "<" | "<=" | ">" | ">=" | "like" | "not like" | "in" | "not in" COMPARISON_RHS ::= "null" | NUMBER_VALUE | STRING_VALUE | GROUP_VALUE STRING_VALUE ::= "'" STRING "'" NUMBER_VALUE ::= NUMBER+ GROUP_VALUE ::= "(" STRING_VALUE ("," STRING_VALUE)* ")" STRING ::= (ALPHA | [0-9] | ...)* ALPHA ::= [a-zA-Z] NUMBER ::= [0-9]
 ```